Amsterdam: The Venice of the North

-The bustling Red light district and not-quite-legal aromas wafting from the coffee houses may be the draw for many, but for me it’s the timeless beauty of the canals and the incredible architecture that keep luring me back.
+The bustling Red light district and not-quite-legal aromas wafting from the coffee houses are the draw for many.
+But for me, it’s the timeless beauty of the canals and the incredible architecture that keep luring me back.

 An Amsterdam Canal Boat Tour

 In addition to more than 100 kilometers of canals, the area includes 90 islands and nearly 1,500 bridges.
-With this in mind, it’s easy to understand why the city is best viewed from its greatest feature…the canals.
+With this in mind, it’s easy to understand why the Amsterdam is best viewed from its greatest feature…the canals.

-Over the next hour, the canal boat took us through all of the main canals including the Prinsengracht, Keizersgracht, Herengracht and Jordaan and passed many of the city’s primary monuments and historic buildings.
+Over the next hour, the canal boat takes us through all of the city’s main canals.
+We cruise along the Prinsengracht, Keizersgracht, Herengracht and Jordaan and pass many of the city’s primary monuments and historic buildings.

 The Red Light District

-It may come as a surprise, but Amsterdam’s famed Red light district is more than just a haven for the backpacker set and host to bachelor party debauchery, it’s actually the city’s oldest historical district.
+It may come as a surprise, but Amsterdam’s famed Red light district is more than just a haven for the backpacker set and host to bachelor party debauchery.
+It’s actually the city’s oldest historical district.

 While most ancient cities have turned their medieval city centers into living museums, Amsterdam’s was taken over by the sex industry with the opening of the first brothels in the 15th century.

-I suppose some things about this neighborhood will never change (and you probably wouldn’t want them to – it’s part of the fun of Amsterdam for many people.
+I suppose some things about this neighborhood will never change.
+And you probably wouldn’t want them to.
+After all, it’s part of the fun of Amsterdam for many people.

-The restaurant has a perfect view of Schipol’s busy runways and we enjoyed watching the flights coming and going from so many corners of the world.
-It was a tremendous meal capped off with a special dessert prepared for us by the chef to celebrate our honeymoon.
+The restaurant has a perfect view of Schipol’s busy runways and we enjoy watching the flights come and go from so many corners of the world.
+It’s a tremendous meal capped off with a special dessert prepared by the chef to celebrate our honeymoon.

-Layovers like this one are one of my favorite perks of Round-the-World tickets and we’ve got another one coming up in Paris in a few days.
-But for now, we’re off to Scotland…next stop, Edinburgh!
+Layovers like this one are one of my favorite perks of Round-the-World tickets.
+And luckily, we’ve got another one coming up in Paris in a few days.